nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

       .. group-tab:: macOS

-         If you start SES on macOS by running the file :file:`bin/emStudio`, make sure to complete the following steps:
+         If you start SES on macOS by running the :file:`emStudio` executable file, make sure to complete the following steps:

          1. Specify the path to all executables under :guilabel:`Tools` > :guilabel:`Options` (in the :guilabel:`nRF Connect` tab).